dance-school-management/backend/README.md

 ## Seeding databases
 > [!WARNING]
 > When running `seed-databases.sh` be careful about `sleep` value.
 If problems occured adjust its value
+> In order to seed auth and profile microservices, both of them must be active as containers in Docker